momentum-mod/workshop-tool/README.md

 Qt5.6 or newer (Any version of Qt5 *should* work though) Steamworks SDK (see steamworks/readme.txt)
 ```

+Don't forget: you must put steam_appid.txt with the correct Momentum Mod appid in the same directory as the executable!

 To build and run on Linux/OSX:

 ```